fgerzer/apsis/documentation/tutorials/usage/base.rst

     exp_id = conn.init_experiment("my_first_exp", "RandomSearch", param_defs,
                          minimization=True)

-The returned exp_id can be used to refer to that experiment in any other functions.
-It is important that you store it, since it's used to refer to to the experiment, and used in almost every other function.
+The returned exp_id can be used to refer to that experiment in any other function.
+It is important that you store it, since it's used to refer to the experiment, and used in almost every other function.

 Now that we have defined an experiment, we want to begin optimizing!
 For this, we first want to get a candidate.::